iamkevingreen/Orion-Portfolio-Thin/README.md

 If you are working locally and do not wish to use things like 3 please comment them out, otherwise you'll need to create an `env.js` file where you store your local environment variables.

-### Additional Configuration

-#### S3 Uploads

-All uploads are handled by S3 by default, if you want to do it another way you may need to update various aspects of the app.
-Default settings need to be updated in `server/s3config.js` in order for uploads to function properly.

 ## Start the App

 Run `meteor` in the root to install dependencies and start the server